 Considering the development of the fire protective organization at its present stage with the organization as it was in 1910, we can unqualifiedly say that great progress has been made.
-Our methods of fire fighting have improved; our lookouts have been developed.42
+Our methods of fire fighting have improved; our lookouts have been developed.41

-Despite progress, more lookouts were needed.
+More lookouts were needed despite progress.
 In May of 1916, Region 1's Acting Regional Forester Rutledge sent a letter addressed to all forest officers.
 The letter outlined the region's policy toward to establishing, developing, and maintaining lookout points, with a focus on detecting and suppressing wild fires.
-Rutledge also defined two categories of lookout points: "Primary points" and secondary lookouts.
+Rutledge also defined two categories of lookout points: "Primary points" and "Secondary lookouts."
 Primary represented those where guards were seen as an "essential part of the fire plan," potentially year-round.
 Secondary, as the name denotes, were only manned during emergency fire conditions.
-Rutledge identified the standard "lookout house" in Region 1 as a 12' by 12' frame building with a "band of glass entirely around the building at a convenient height for observation.
-At lookouts where no sharp peak was available, it would be necessary to construct higher buildings or build towers to serve as the observatory.
+Rutledge identified the standard "lookout house" in Region 1 as a 12-foot by 12-foot frame building with a "band of glass entirely around the building at a convenient height for observation."
+Peaks that that lacked height to provide a good overview of the area necessitated the construction of taller buildings or taller towers to serve as the observatory.
 Optimal height of the observation tower was calculated by:

 Survey lines across the highest part of the peak and over the two parts of the mountain which it is necessary to clear to the approximate point to which vision is necessary.
-Then construct a profile and by intersection lines determine the height to which it will be necessary to build to provide satisfactory vision.46
+Then construct a profile and by intersection lines determine the height to which it will be necessary to build to provide satisfactory vision.45

 Construction of lookouts continued at a relatively slow pace despite the regional plan for lookout point development.
-Progress did occur though.
 Under the dictate of "forest protection," the construction of lookouts soon took a great step forward across the region in all districts.